Skip to content

 • Output node: False

-This node is designed to either append or prepend a given string to multiple other strings, allowing for batch processing of string manipulation tasks.
+This node is designed to either append or prepend a given string to a list of other strings, allowing for batch processing of string manipulation tasks.
+It supports a dynamic number of input strings and offers flexibility in how the string is added, catering to various use cases where string concatenation or modification is required.

 Input types